Anthonyzou/react-native-image-zoom/README.md

 }
 ```

-Next, you need to change the `MainActivity` of your app to register `ReactNativeDialogsPackage` :
+Next, you need to change the `MainActivity` of your app to register `ReactImageZoom` :
 ```java
 import com.image.zoom.ReactImageZoom; // add this import